discordextremelist/website/README.md

 Redis must be installed for authentication/sessions to work - it must match the configuration in the `settings.json` file.

-## Setup
+### NPM Packages

-Install all of the dependencies by running `npm run installdeps`
+Install all of the dependencies by running `npm i`

+## Configuration

+Please rename `settings.example.json` to `settings.json` and fill it out appropriately, you may also want to change the `variables.js` file located in `src/Util/Function`.

 ## Running DEL